TechRetreat/learnathon/web/web_lesson_0.md

 Notice the new `class="project"`.

 HTML elements can have `attributes` to describe them.
 Each attribute consists of a `name` and a `value`.
+For example, "class" is an attribute with name "class" and its value in the HTML elements we just defined is "project".
 The `class` attribute lets us group related elements together so we can do the same things on all of them.

+The `id` attribute is used to name a unique element.

+Here's what your HTML file should look like now: [html file](html_snapshot_0.html)

 ## CSS Beauty Makeover